sagism/azc/README.md

     openai:gpt-4o-mini: The capital of the moon is called "New Moon". azc>

+## Command-line parameters

+- default parameter: first prompt
+- `-d` / `--double-enter` - Press enter twice to submit - This is useful for those who want to use use multi-line prompts without pressing ctrl-j to add new line.
+- `--provider` - The provider to use (coming soon)
+- `--model` - The model to use (coming soon)

+example:

+    % azc "knock knock"
+    providers configured: openai, ollama, anthropic, gemini
+    using: openai:gpt-4o-mini
+    type ? or h for help
+    ...
+    openai:gpt-4o-mini (1st message)
+    Who's there?

+    azc>

 # Commands

 - `q` or `exit` - exit the program